 Do not admit fault

 Avoid making any statements or admitting fault.
 Stick to factual information when speaking to others involved or authorities.
 Any information you provide about the motorcycle accident can be misinterpreted, misunderstood or cause confusion that may be twisted and used against you later.
-Having the best Florida motorcycle accident lawyers on your side can often be what it takes for the outcome to resolve in your favor.
+Having the best West Palm Beach motorcycle accident lawyers on your side can often be what it takes for the outcome to resolve in your favor.

 Do not negotiate with insurance adjusters alone